Atlas 14: Texas – The 100-year Storm is Now the 25-year Storm, Already

 Yes we can tell.
 All we have to do is use common sense and logic.
 Climate scientists said our planet would experience more extremes when it warms.
 It’s warmed.

 Using Hurricane Harvey as an example, numerous climate scientists and a few academic works have helped us understand the reasons why warming enhances hurricane extremeness, but pinning down exact amounts is another question entirely.
-We have found with Harvey that many things increased the flooding experienced in that storm including: increased water temperature that drives the heat engine of a hurricane; increased depth of warmer water where hurricanes once churned up cooler water that diminished hurricane strength, those waters are not near so cool any more; increased air temperature that increases the amount of moisture the air can hold and thus rain out; increased sea level that increases the amount of flooding from storm tides and decreases the amount of rainfall runoff that can flow into the ocean; and decrease in the strength of steering current winds, both modeled in a warmer climate and now observed as actually occurring, where the decreased steering currents allow storms to stall out longer than in our old climate.
+We have found with Harvey that many things increased the flooding experienced in that storm including: increased water temperature that drives the heat engine of a hurricane; increased depth of warmer water where hurricanes once churned up cooler water that diminished hurricane strength; increased air temperature that increases the amount of moisture the air can hold and thus rain out; increased sea level that increases the amount of flooding from storm tides and decreases the amount of rainfall runoff that can flow into the ocean; and decrease in the strength of steering current winds, both modeled in a warmer climate and now observed as actually occurring, where the decreased steering currents allow storms to stall out longer than in our old climate.

 And we have to be careful of how we read the popular press reporting these attribution findings.
 Using Hurricane Harvey as an example again, widespread reporting said that “record” ocean temperatures were one of the reasons Harvey was enhanced by climate change.
 What they don’t say is how our brains react to the discussion of “record temperatures.”